 Live Chat Benefits

 By directly engaging with web visitors through live chat, estate agents can be fully responsive while keeping the customer firmly in control.
 Text-based live chat is instant, convenient and cost-effective.

 “Live chat enables website visitors to interact with the online estate agent or property business at a personal level, making the website much less of a passive shop window and more a virtual walk-in property agency”

 “You don’t have the demand on resources, or the associated negative possibilities, of a call centre,” Paul observes, “but you do have a means of improving the customer experience by personalising it.”

 For estate agents and others, live chat also offers the crucial opportunity to gather information from potential customers.

 “You invite browsers on your website to have a live chat, to discuss what they might want from you.
 It’s not a hard sell, but it does provide a way in to begin a dialogue with them,” Paul states.

 Live chat can be fully integrated into an existing website, providing full visibility of visiting users, and enabling businesses to build up a clearer picture of their customers’ needs, worries and concerns.

-“For property businesses, knowing what their customers’ pain points are provides enormous opportunities.
-It can help refine their whole approach to interacting with customers, as well as driving greater sales conversions”
+“For property businesses, knowing what their customers’ pain points are provides enormous opportunities and can help refine their whole approach to interacting with customers, as well as driving greater sales conversions”

 The UK property market is full of uncertainty, but developing a greater understanding of their customers’ needs can only help property professionals thrive in testing times.